KikinaStudio/Numi/spatial-branching-ai/README.md

 1. **New Tree**: Double-click anywhere on the canvas to start.
 2. **Branch**: Select text in a node to see the branching menu instantly.
 3. **Collaborate**: Click the **Share** button, copy the link, and watch the **Diagnostics Panel** turn green ("LIVE SYNC").
-4. **Presence**: Hover over avatars in the toolbar to see who is currently exploring the canvas with you.
+4. **Undo**: Made a mistake?
+Press `Ctrl/Cmd + Z` or click the rewind button in the bottom bar.

-## 🚀 Recent Improvements (Build 6 & 7)
+## 🚀 Recent Improvements (Build 8 - "Save the Trees")

-- **Node UX Serenity**: Implemented auto-collapsing for old nodes (Questions & Answers).
-Nodes with children shrink to 250px width when inactive to keep the canvas clutter-free.
-- **Bulk Tree Management**: Added multi-select and delete functionality to the "Open Trees" dialog with a "Select All" option and confirmation safety.
-- **Storage Guard**: Enforced a **10MB storage limit per tree**.
-The system now tracks `fileSize` and prevents uploads that exceed the quota.
-- **Fixed Text Selection**: Resolved a critical bug where selecting text mid-sentence would snap to the start.
-Branching is now "serene" and accurate.
-- **Branding Excellence**: Swapped the top-left logo with high-fidelity, interverted assets tailored for light and dark modes.
-- **CSS Hygiene**: Optimized CSS for Tailwind v4 and resolved IDE linting warnings.
+- **Performance at Scale**: Refactored `ConversationNode` and `BranchingCanvas` to support 100+ nodes with zero-lag connections and lazy loading.
+- **Undo/Redo**: Integrated `zundo` with a custom shallow equality check to ignore cursor movements, ensuring only meaningful edits (deletions, moves) are recorded.
+- **Files & Identity**: Added a "+" button for imports, simplified drag-and-drop, and enriched the brand with a glassmorphic "Logo Guide" tooltip explaining the **Numi** philosophy for ADHD/arborescent minds.
+- **Polish**: Updated welcome messages, refined placeholders, and swapped logos for HD assets.

 ## 🤝 Handover & Next Steps

 Numi is now a stable, feature-rich **Professional Alpha**.
-For a deep dive into the bugs solved, hurdles overcome, and UI brand guidelines, please refer to the [DEVELOPMENT_JOURNAL.md](./DEVELOPMENT_JOURNAL.md).
+For a deep dive into the bugs solved, technical hurdles, and UI brand guidelines, please refer to the [DEVELOPMENT_JOURNAL.md](./DEVELOPMENT_JOURNAL.md).

 Next developer focuses:

-1. **Model Expansion**: Test and integrate more OpenRouter models (the store is already pre-configured for dual-model strategies).
+1. **Model Expansion**: Test and integrate more OpenRouter models.
 2. **Advanced Multi-Modal**: Further optimize PDF-to-image conversion speed.
 3. **Enterprise Polish**: Consider adding authenticated sharing links.